 The gorgeous bride above appears to be relaxing and just hanging out in a San Francisco city hall window.
 Her shoes and garter are all being displayed in a very natural way.
 This is one of my favorite shots of the bride because it has the appearance of a non-posed wedding photo.
 The window sill is such a great place to do photos like this and we know just how to use it after years of practice.
 I also like the way the bride's veil cascades down behind her.
+We always try to suggest some photos like this that don't look posed, but still contain all of the elements needed for a great wedding image.
 In the photo below the couple really loved the fancy city hall elevator so they asked us for a picture while riding it.
 Only at San Francisco city hall can an elevator become a background for wedding photography!